Electronic Adoption – Taking the Paper Out of Billing and Payment

 Want to learn more about an electronic adoption solution?
-Check out one of our customers who has saved 25 percent on postal fees while increasing their electronic adoption rate by 56 percent.
-You can also email us at [email protected] for more information on electronic adoption for your business.
+For example, one of our customers who has saved 25 percent on postal fees while increasing their electronic adoption rate by 56 percent.
+You can email us at [email protected] for more information on electronic adoption for your business.

 About the author: